-The School of Management at St Andrews was ranked first in the UK (overall and for graduate prospects) by the Complete University Guide 2020.
-The School was also ranked first in Scotland (overall) and second in the UK (satisfied with teaching) for business, management and marketing by the Guardian University Guide 2020.
+The School of Management at St Andrews was ranked first in the UK by the Complete University Guide 2021.
+The School was also ranked first in Scotland (overall) for business, management and marketing by the Guardian University Guide 2021.

-The School is also known for its research impact and was ranked second in Scotland for research quality by the 2014 Research Excellence Framework, with over 78% of its research rated as world-leading or internationally excellent.
+The School is also known for its research impact and was ranked second in Scotland for research quality by the most recent (2014) Research Excellence Framework (REF), with over 78% of its research rated as world-leading or internationally excellent.

 The University has secured a TEF Gold Award for the quality of teaching and the undergraduate experience.

 Find out more about studying management at St Andrews.

 In the first two years of your degree (known as sub-honours), you will take the required modules in management alongside modules in at least one other subject.

 Typically, you will take one management module per semester during your first two years, and two to three management modules per semester during your third and fourth year (known as Honours).

 Find out more about the modular Scottish degree system.